TL;DR

 While PMI protects your personal health, what protects the business if you are unable to work for an extended period?
 This is where a related policy, Key Person Insurance, becomes essential.

 Key Person Insurance is a policy taken out by the business on the life of a crucial individual (like a director or founder).
-If that person becomes critically ill or passes away, the policy pays out a lump sum to the business.
+If that person becomes critically ill or passes away, the policy may pay out a lump sum to the business.

 This money can be used to:

 Pairing a robust PMI policy with Key Person Insurance creates a comprehensive shield.
-The PMI helps you get better faster, while the Key Person cover ensures the business remains stable while you recover.
+The PMI helps you get better faster, while the Key Person cover can help support the business remains stable while you recover.

 Navigating the world of business health and protection insurance can be complex.
-As an independent and FCA-authorised PMI broker, WeCovr acts as your expert guide, helping you compare policies from all the leading UK providers to find cover that fits your specific needs and budget—at no extra cost to you.
+A WeCovr specialist or one of our broker partnersde, helping you compare policies from all the UK provider panel to find cover that fits your specific needs and budget—with no separate broker fee for our service, subject to terms where applicable.

 Our approach goes beyond just finding a policy: